bookofproofs/bookofproofs.github.io/_sources/history/19th-century/mises.md

 **Richard Von Mises** was an applied mathematician who worked on fluid mechanics, aerodynamics, aeronautics statistics and probability theory.
 He gave the first university course on powered flight in 1913.

 ### Mathematical Profile (Excerpt):
-* His father, Arthur Edler von Mises, worked for the Austrian State Railways as a technical expert and his mother was Adele von Landau.
-* Richard was the second son of the family, the elder son being Ludwig von Mises who went on to become as famous as Richard.
 * Ludwig, who was about eighteen months older than Richard, went on to become an economist who contributed to liberalism in economic theory and made his belief in consumer power an important part of that theory.
-* Richard also had a younger brother, who died as an infant.
 * It was on the technical course that von Mises embarked, studying mathematics, physics and engineering at the Technische Hochschule in Vienna.
 * Von Mises was awarded a doctorate from Vienna in 1907 and the following year he was awarded his habilitation from Brünn, becoming qualified to lecture on engineering and machine construction.
 * Even before the outbreak of the war von Mises had qualified as a pilot and he gave the first university course on powered flight in 1913.